What is Branding?

 - Nonprofit partnerships

-What your customers and prospects take away from all this shapes your brand.
+What your customers and prospects take away from all this shapes your trade.

 Building a Brand